saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

             *   \`supabase/functions/youtube-analyzer/index.ts\`: **Significantly updated Edge Function for video analysis, now implementing staleness-freshness logic, processing custom questions (unlimited), making additional AI calls for answers, and storing these Q&A results in the database, even for cached videos.
 It also handles a \`forceReanalyze\` flag, explicitly stores top 10 comments, and enforces tier-based daily analysis limits.
 AI prompts have been extensively engineered for high-quality, production-grade responses for sentiment analysis, blog post generation, and custom Q&A, and the authentication check has been removed to allow unauthenticated access.**
             *   \`supabase/functions/fetch-external-context/index.ts\`: **(Removed) This Edge Function has been deleted as external context is no longer used for chat or analysis.**
             *   \`supabase/functions/chat-analyzer/index.ts\`: **Updated Edge Function for handling AI chat conversations for single videos, now incorporating custom Q&A results into the AI's context, using a desired word count for response length, and with chat message limits and max response word count removed.
 External context has been removed from the AI prompt.
 AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.
 The authentication check has been removed to allow unauthenticated access.**
-            *   \`supabase/functions/library-copilot-analyzer/index.ts\`: **Enhanced Edge Function for handling AI chat for the Library Copilot, now performing semantic search, proactively recommending new analysis topics, and with daily query limits removed.
+            *   \`supabase/functions/library-copilot-analyzer/index.ts\`: **Enhanced AI assistant for handling AI chat for the Library Copilot, now performing semantic search, proactively recommending new analysis topics, and with daily query limits removed.
 External context has been removed from the AI prompt.
 AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.
 The authentication check has been removed to allow unauthenticated access.**
             *   \`supabase/functions/video-comparator/index.ts\`: **Updated Edge Function for two-video comparisons, removing external context fetching.**
             *   \`supabase/functions/comparison-chat-analyzer/index.ts\`: **New Edge Function for handling AI chat conversations for two-video comparisons, with chat message limits and max response word count removed.
 External context has been removed from the AI prompt.**
             *   \`supabase/functions/multi-video-comparator/index.ts\`: **New Edge Function for multi-video comparisons, implementing robust staleness/freshness logic, orchestrating individual video analysis refreshes, generating comparative insights, handling custom comparative questions (unlimited), and enforcing tier-based daily comparison limits.
 External context fetching has been removed.**
             *   \`supabase/functions/multi-comparison-chat-analyzer/index.ts\`: **New Edge Function for handling AI chat conversations for multi-video comparisons, with chat message limits and max response word count removed.
 External context has been removed from the AI prompt.**
-            *   \`supabase/functions/comparison-library-copilot-analyzer/index.ts\`: **New Edge Function for handling AI chat for the Comparison Library Copilot, performing semantic search, recommending new comparative analysis topics, and with daily query limits removed.
+            *   \`supabase/functions/comparison-library-copilot-analyzer/index.ts\`: **New AI assistant for handling AI chat for the Comparison Library Copilot, performing semantic search, recommending new comparative analysis topics, and with daily query limits removed.
 External context has been removed from the AI prompt.**
             *   \`supabase/functions/how-it-works-copilot-analyzer/index.ts\`: **New Edge Function for the How It Works guide assistant.**
             *   \`supabase/functions/get-anon-usage/index.ts\`: **New Edge Function to retrieve anonymous user usage data for IP-based rate limiting, now only tracking analyses and comparisons.**
             *   \`supabase/functions/paddle-webhook-handler/index.ts\`: **Updated Edge Function to correctly verify Paddle V2 webhooks using Deno's Web Crypto API and manage user subscriptions.**